grumpycoders/pcsx-redux/docs/web_server.md

 `/api/v1/cpu/ram/raw?offset=<value>&size=<value>`

 The above needs to also send a form with binary contents, which will update the RAM at the specified offset.
 Offset is expected to be a number from [0, 0x1FFFFF] in case of running redux with 2MB RAM, or [0, 0x7FFFFF] in case the 8MB memory expansion is enabled.
 The value of size + offset must not exceed the total space in the RAM.

+`/api/v1/assembly/symbols`

+The above expects a `.map` file with symbols and addresses, which will be loaded in redux.
+The map file should contain one pair of `symbol address` for each line. e.g `Foo 80010000` would load the symbol `Foo` in the address `0x80010000`.

 `/api/v1/cpu/cache?function=<value>`